Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session04/README-Docker-KVM-QEMU-Network-Issues.md

 ## Additional Notes

-- **Network Conflicts:** If you encounter network conflicts, such as IP address collisions, consider adjusting the subnet of your bridge network using the `--subnet` flag when creating custom Docker networks.
+- **Network Conflicts**: If you encounter network conflicts, such as IP address collisions, consider adjusting the subnet of your bridge network using the `--subnet` flag when creating custom Docker networks.
-- **Security Considerations:** Changing the default policy of the `FORWARD` chain to `ACCEPT` can have security implications.
+- **Security Considerations**: Changing the default policy of the `FORWARD` chain to `ACCEPT` can have security implications.
 Ensure that your host is adequately protected if it is exposed to untrusted networks.

 ## Resources